turingschool-examples/jsFunner/README.md

 jsFun but make it MORE fun!

-This repo is specifically designed for repeaters to continue getting reps with prototypes, scope and context with some brand new exercises.
+This repo is specifically designed for repeaters to continue getting reps with prototypes with some brand new exercises.

 ## Getting Started